peyton/MOOMaskedIconView/README.md

 ###Next: Add classes

-Drag `MOOMaskedIconView.h` and `MOOMaskedIconView.m` into your Xcode project's file browser.
+Drag `MOOMaskedIconView/` into your Xcode project's file browser.

 *Note:* An options dialog will pop up.
 If you're using MOOMaskedIconView as a submodule, you should uncheck "Copy items into destination group's folder (if needed)."